darekkay/dashboard/docs/README.md

 The goal of this project is a fully customizable and extendable dashboard/startpage, with modules like clock, weather, todo tasks, bookmarks, calendar, etc.

 Usually, I wait for a MVP before releasing a project.
-This project will be developed in public from Day 1.
+This project is being developed in public from Day 1.
 I document my progress and (knowledge) insights in the blog, while the changelog describes the actual project features.

 The current state of the project is available at [dashboard.darekkay.com](https://dashboard.darekkay.com).